AmbreMychalski/Tesis-1/README.md

 * Can I pass the Tesis class?

 Result: I don't know.
 The given context does not provide any information about passing a "Tesis" class or the requirements for passing it.

-### Limitations

-For now the application don't have restrictions regarding the number of sources it get its context.
-We need, somehow, to make a classification by pertinency of the sources.